facebook/folly/folly/docs/ProducerConsumerQueue.md

                empty).
  * `isEmpty`: Check if the queue is empty.
  * `isFull`: Check if the queue is full.
+ * `sizeGuess`: Returns the number of entries in the queue.
+Because of the way we coordinate threads, this guess could be slightly wrong when called by the producer/consumer thread, and it could be wildly inaccurate if called from any other threads.
+Hence, only call from producer/consumer threads!

 All of these operations are wait-free.
-The read operations (including `frontPtr` and `popFront`) and write operations must only be called by the reader and writer thread, respectively. `isFull` and `isEmpty` may be called by either thread, but the return values from `read`, `write`, or `frontPtr` are sufficient for most cases.
+The read operations (including `frontPtr` and `popFront`) and write operations must only be called by the reader and writer thread, respectively. `isFull`, `isEmpty`, and `sizeGuess` may be called by either thread, but the return values from `read`, `write`, or `frontPtr` are sufficient for most cases.

 `write` may fail if the queue is full, and `read` may fail if the queue is empty, so in many situations it is important to choose the queue size such that